Relational Resonance Relational Resonance Couples and Individual Therapy in Enfield and Online

 How therapy can help

-With couples, I do not take sides.
-I help you look at what happens between you, especially in moments of conflict, distance, misunderstanding, or hurt.
-The work is about making space for both people to feel heard, so difficult feelings can be thought about rather than acted out, avoided, or left to grow quietly.
+With couples I do not take sides.
+I help you look at what happens between you, especially in moments of conflict, distance, or hurt.
+The work offers a steady space where both people feel heard, without either being blamed.

 About me

-I’m Adam Lawrence-Rodriguez BSc, PGDip, MBACP, a BACP registered therapist based in North London.
-I work with couples and individuals online and in person.
-I trained at Tavistock Relationships, with my qualification awarded through Birkbeck, University of London.
+I'm Adam Lawrence-Rodriguez, a therapist based in Enfield, North London.
+I work with couples and individuals, online wherever you are and in person near Enfield.
+I trained at Tavistock Relationships.

 Beginning therapy